-The system model is divided in two parts.
-First, the IoT and the Network part are models through simulations.
-Then, the Cloud part is model using real servers connected to watt-meters.
+Ajouter % de bande passante utilisé par les applis low-rate Our system model is divided in three parts.
+First, the IoT and the network parts are modeled through simulations.
+Then, the Cloud part is modeled using real servers connected to wattmeters.
 In this way, it is possible to evaluate the end-to-end energy consumption of the system.